equitrekking travel

 General Info

-Explore Ireland's famous Ring of Kerry with its lakes, mountains and golden sandy beaches on a six night or two night riding vacation, staying in B&B's and small hotels to experience life in this stunning area of Ireland.
+Explore Ireland's famous Ring of Kerry with its lakes, mountains and golden sandy beaches on a six night riding vacation, staying in B&B's and small hotels to experience life in this stunning area of Ireland.
 Explore the highlands of Kerry, taking in the majestic MacGillycuddy Reeks, Ireland's highest mountain range as you ride the Ring of Kerry.
-The trail ride covers a variety of terrain including country lanes, forests, mountain tracks, bogs and some of the beaches in the area and on the magnificent 4 mile stretch of golden sand at Rossbeigh.
+The trail ride covers a variety of terrain including country lanes, forests, mountain tracks, bogs and some of the beaches in the area and on the magnificent stretch of golden sand at Rossbeigh.
 The Iveragh Peninsula stretches southwest from Killarney and has many places of historic and archaeological interest along the world renowned Ring of Kerry.

 Situated in the south-western corner of Ireland, with its three famous lakes reflecting the ever changing skies above the great mountain ranges, Killarney has been the inspiration of poets and painters for many centuries, and now it is also a thriving commercial and tourist center.